Spyroula/COVID-19_today/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I aimed to provide a COVID-19 epidemiological situation globally according to john Hopkins University data to better understand:
+For this project, I aimed to provide a COVID-19 epidemiological situation globally according to john Hopkins University data to better understand the effects of the virus globally since day one.

+## Methodology<a name="methodology"></a>
+This project follows the CRISP-DM process outlined for questions through communication.
+#Business Understanding

+I aim to adress the following question regarding our provide a COVID-19 epidemiological situation globally:

 1. What is the current epidemiological situation globally in terms of confirmed cases and deaths?
 2. What are the COVID-19 mortality rate and the growth factor globally?